 How many states have the death penalty?

-The death penalty is legal in 29 states.
-To date, 21 states have abolished the death penalty, the two most recent being Washington in October 2018 and New Hampshire in May 2019.
-Many states allow the death penalty, but do not generally use it.
-Four states --California, Colorado, Oregeon, and Pennsylvania -- are under governor-imposed execution bans.
+The death penalty is legal in 26 states.
+To date, 24 states have abolished the death penalty, the two most recent being Virginia in May 2021.
+Many states that still have the death penalty have not carried out an execution in several years.
+Four states --California, Oregon, and Pennsylvania -- are under governor-imposed execution bans.

 Which state has the largest death row?